LAW ENFORCEMENT ARBITRATOR ROSTER

 Request and Appointment of Arbitrator

-Complete the Arbitrator Request form.
+Log into the E-Filing system and complete the Arbitrator Request form.

 The appointment of the arbitrator must be made by the Executive Director on rotation through the roster alphabetically by last name.
 If the appointed arbitrator is unable to hear the case within three months from the request for an arbitrator, the Executive Director appoints the next arbitrator from the roster alphabetically.